Find out which types of food are zero-rated and which are standard-rated for VAT purposes.

 - meal replacement drinks for slimmers or invalids

-- unfermented fruit juice intended specifically for sacramental purposes (see paragraph 4.7)
+- unfermented fruit juice intended specifically for sacramental purposes (read paragraph 4.7 of this guidance)

 - Angostura Bitters